 - 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Selective Call button to dial the preprogrammed ID.
-Proceed to step 4. - To access this feature via the menu, proceed to the next step. - 2 (or) to CALL, and press the Menu Select button directly below CALL.
+Proceed to step 4. - To access this feature via the menu, proceed to the next step. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID.